 Most drivers have been guilty of rubbernecking at one point or the other.
-We do not think it is because they have bad intentions or were out to violate a provision of the law.
+Why Rubbernecking Is Dangerous: We do not think it is because people don’t have bad intentions or are out to violate a provision of the law.

 Many people do not think that rubbernecking is harmful or that it amounts to distracted driving, which is prohibited by the law in Florida.
 However, rubbernecking which may start as looking at something harmless, can lead to an unexpected and horrific end.